bitfocus/companion-module-kramer-matrix/HELP.md

 ## Instance Configuration
+_Consult your product manual for information about how to set an IP address and what your matrix supports._

-Configure your matrix with an IP address (consult your product manual for details).
-All connections are made over port 5000 (TCP).
+1. Configure your matrix with an IP address and enter it into the `Target IP` field.
+2. Choose the type of Kramer communication protocol your matrix uses, either Protocol 2000 or Protocol 3000.
+3. Choose whether your matrix uses TCP (port 5000) or UDP (port 50000).

-Enter in the number of inputs, outputs, and presets your matrix supports.
+Enter the number of inputs, outputs, and presets your matrix supports.
 The module can auto-detect these settings if you leave those fields empty and apply your changes.
-Check the log in Companion to confirm the values were correctly detected.
+Check the log in Companion to confirm the values were detected correctly.

+### Route command
+Different models of matrices communicate differently, such as which command is needed to switch the audio or video inputs.
+Video-only matrices use `#VID` and video/audio matrices use `#ROUTE`.

+### Disconnect parameter
+Some matrices use `0` to disconnect an input from an output, while others use `number of inputs +1`.

+To determine which your matrix uses, either experiment with the `Switch Video` action to see which works for your matrix, or:
+1. Open your matrix's manual.
+2. Find the Protocol 3000 section and find a **ROUTE** or **VID** section.
+3. In the **Parameters** section, look for `0 (output disconnected)` or `5=OFF` (as seen on a 4x4 matrix).

 ## Actions
+### Switch Audio
+Changes the audio routing of inputs to outputs.

 ### Switch Video
-Changes the routing of inputs to outputs.
+Changes the video routing of inputs to outputs.

 You can route a specific input to an output, an input to all outputs, or disconnect all outputs.